 Greetings.
 I want to welcome you to a new series of articles, focused first on explaining the fundamentals of Terrific Parenting.
-These are the principles that allow you to build responsibility, nurture optimism and teach your children to enjoy the self-fulfilling rewards of right effort.
+These are the principles that allow you to build responsibility, nurture optimism and teach your children to enjoy the self-fulfilling rewards of the right effort.

-After laying out these principles over the weeks ahead, I will then dig into making those principles practical: In other words, how do we apply these in daily life so that you can build the healthy habits of success in your home.
+After laying out these principles over the weeks ahead, I will then dig into making those principles practical: In other words, how do we apply these in daily life so that you can build healthy habits of success in your home.

 Clarity Is Parenting Power.

 This principle is about the importance of having a clear, undiluted focus for your family and for your parenting approach.
 Too often in today’s world, we can become bombarded with different messages of how to parent, what to think about and what to focus on.
 Included in these various messages are often the opinions of those with relatively little exposure outside their own home or family.
-With the world of blogging and Facebook, everyone has a voice.
+In the world of blogging and Facebook, everyone has a voice.
 Individual expression and creativity are allowed to prosper in this model, and the future is exciting.

 As I begin this series, I will encourage what we might call a “consolidation” of parenting ideas and strategies.
-By this I simply mean, that the wide majority of the behavioral research on parenting, as well as most parenting books can be boiled down to about twelve basic ideas that you need to know.
+By this, I simply mean, that the wide majority of the behavioral research on parenting, as well as most parenting books can be boiled down to about twelve basic ideas that you need to know.

 So, what do I suggest you do with all those books?
 Those Parenting magazines?
 The good advice others, like me, promote on the Internet.

 I suggest something profoundly simple: TEST.